 RV Refrigerators

-Also, it relies on a mix of hydrogen gas, some warmth, and ammonia to function.
+Also, it relies on a mix of hydrogen gas, warmth, and ammonia to function.
 The lack of moving parts helps it survive bumpy roads too.

 Residential Refrigerators